-DUTY TO AVOID CONFLICTS OF INTEREST

-Directors have a personal responsibility to avoid putting themselves in a position where there is a real and sensible possibility of conflict between the interests of the director and the interests of the company.
+The maximum criminal penalty has been increased to 15 years imprisonment.
+DUTY TO AVOID CONFLICTS OF INTEREST Directors have a personal responsibility to avoid putting themselves in a position where there is a real and sensible possibility of conflict between the interests of the director and the interests of the company.
 It is not necessary for the director to obtain any advantage or for the company to suffer any detriment in order for this duty to be breached.

-CONFLICT OF INTEREST

-A director was found to be in breach where the company entered into agreements with other companies that he provided consultancy services to.

-(SBA Music Pty Ltd v Hall (No 3))

-HOW CAN A DIRECTOR AVOID A CONFLICT OF INTEREST:
+CONFLICT OF INTEREST A director was found to be in breach where the company entered into agreements with other companies that he provided consultancy services to.
+(SBA Music Pty Ltd v Hall (No 3)) HOW CAN A DIRECTOR AVOID A CONFLICT OF INTEREST:

-The company should have a conflict of interest policy in place which sets out how a director should act in the event of a potential conflict

-The director should fully disclose any potential conflict from the time of their appointment

-A director should not participate in a decision making process if there is a possible conflict of interest

-Are you considering what interests you have in the decisions you are making as a director?
+The company should have a conflict of interest policy in place which sets out how a director should act in the event of a potential conflict 2 The director should fully disclose any potential conflict from the time of their appointment 3 A director should not participate in a decision making process if there is a possible conflict of interest Are you considering what interests you have in the decisions you are making as a director?
 Are you disclosing any potential conflicts that you foresee to the Board?

-DUTIES REGARDING INFORMATION & ASSETS

-DUTY NOT TO MISAPPROPRIATE COMPANY PROPERTY

-Directors are under a duty not to misappropriate property from a company for their own or a third party's benefit.
+333 DUTIES REGARDING INFORMATION & ASSETS DUTIES REGARDING INFORMATION AND ASSETS DUTY NOT TO MISAPPROPRIATE COMPANY PROPERTY Directors are under a duty not to misappropriate property from a company for their own or a third party's benefit.
 This includes damaging company property.
 To ensure compliance with these requirements, directors should regard all company property and information as belonging to the company, not to them as directors.
 "Property" is defined as "any legal or equitable estate or interest (whether present or future and whether vested or contingent) in real or personal property of any description...".
 This includes a company's money, shares, real estate, furniture, information, etc.

+THE MISAPPROPRIATION RULE

 "The misappropriation rule can be stated relatively easily: a director may not apply company property either for the director's personal benefit or for the benefit of any other person without the authority of the company."

+ASIC v Hill
-In 2016, Steven William Hill was banned from engaging in credit paid to himself and other third parties rather than the company.

-Mr Hill was also sentenced to 2 years and 9 months jail for
+In 2016, Steven William Hill was banned from engaging in credit activities and providing financial services when he was found guilty of misappropriating over \$200,000 of investment funds that were paid to himself and other third parties rather than the company.
+Mr Hill was also sentenced to 2 years and 9 months jail for fraudulent misappropriation.
+DUTY NOT TO DISCLOSE CONFIDENTIAL INFORMATION Directors have a responsibility not to make unauthorised use of confidential information belonging to the company.

-activities and providing financial services when he was found guilty of misappropriating over \$200,000 of investment funds that were

-DUTY NOT TO DISCLOSE CONFIDENTIAL INFORMATION

-Directors have a responsibility not to make unauthorised use of confidential information belonging to the company.

 Confidential information includes information which is: